-About the Author

-Suja Thomas is a lead data scientist at Pendo.
-She specializes in the analysis of large, complex business and customer behavior data, statistical and mathematical modeling, and predictive analytics.
+About the author Suja Thomas specializes in the analysis of large, complex business and customer behavior data, statistical and mathematical modeling, and predictive analytics.
 After completing a Bachelor of Science in mathematics at St. Xavier's College in Mumbai, she moved to North Carolina to pursue her graduate studies.
 She holds a master's degree in applied math and Ph.D. in biomedical engineering from the University of North Carolina at Chapel Hill.